Health Safety Measures

 Head lice

-We recommend nannies and families monitor themselves and others in their household on a daily and weekly basis, and notify one another if:
+We encourage both families and caregivers to regularly monitor their own health and the health of others in their household and to promptly notify one another if:

 Anyone in either household has a fever